Alphen aan den Rijn shopping mall shooting: Shooting

-Van der Vlis, wearing a bulletproof vest and armed with a semi-automatic Smith & Wesson M&P15-22, a stainless steel Colt M1911 .45-caliber pistol, and a Taurus Raging Bull .44 Magnum revolver, first got out of his car and shot a person outside, then entered the Ridderhof mall and fired more than 100 rounds, killing six people and injuring another 17 before he took a pistol, and took his own life.
+Van der Vlis fired more than 100 rounds during the shooting.
+A later investigation has determined Van der Vlis fired 102 rounds from the .22 rifle, 16 rounds from the Colt pistol, and 1 round from the Taurus revolver.
+It is also determined that he brought to the mall: five 25-round magazines for the rifle, two 8-round magazines for the Colt pistol, and 12 bullets for the Taurus revolver.
+He killed six people and injuring another 17 before he took the revolver, and took his own life.
 Many shoppers in the centre panicked before it was evacuated and cordoned off.
 Later that day one of the injured victims died from their injuries, raising the total number of deceased to seven.
 The gunman had left a note in his car stating that explosives had been left in three malls in the city; these malls were subsequently evacuated.
-Children were among the victims, but they had had only mild injuries.
-Among the dead were three males aged 80, 49 and 42, and three females aged 91, 68 and 45.
-The first victim was a poet and journalist from Syria who had escaped an assassination attempt, only to be killed by Van der Vlis after fleeing from his home country to the Netherlands.
-This was a random killing, as Van der Vlis shot at his victims indiscriminately.
+Children were among the victims, but they had only mild injuries.
+Among the dead were three men aged 80, 49 and 42, and three women aged 91, 68 and 45.
+The first victim was a poet and journalist from Syria who had escaped an assassination attempt, only to be killed by Van der Vlis after he fled to the Netherlands.
+All of Van der Vlis' victims were shot at indiscriminately.